Poole Lifting Bridges

 Please Note: All Local Notices To Mariners (LNTM) that are currently in Force for Poole (including Bridge Lift updates) can be found by clicking on the following link: https://www.phc.co.uk/notices.html – this is a web page that is kept updated by PHC.

 Currently (July 2019) the bridges are running on a Summer Maintenance Lifting Schedule (LNTM 22/19) – further details can be found: https://www.phc.co.uk/downloads/notices_mariners/2019-22-Bridge-Lifting-Times.pdf

 Between 5.30 and 14.30 the bridge sequence favours outbound vessels, with the Twin Sails bridge lifting first, followed by the Poole (Old Town) Bridge.
 The Twin Sails will then lift again, if required, to accomodate inbound vessels.
 Between 16.30 and 23.30 Poole Bridge opens first and Twin Sails immediately after.
 This sequence order can be changed at the discretion of the Bridge Operator to take account of marine traffic, tides, weather and other factors.
 It is advised that vessels be on station for the first lift of the sequence in case the usual order is reversed and to maintain a listening watch on VHF Channel 12

 Various Bridge Related Links

 Photos on Flickr of Twin Sails construction

 Poole Bridges Byelaws – includes definition of vessels that Harbour Traffic Signals apply to, basically any craft from kayak upwards.
-It is also worth noting that the definition of bridge relates to the entire span of the bridge, not just the centre opening leaves. a ‘level 3’ fine plus costs can be the result of a succesful prosecution.
-CCTV and VHF recording is constant and recordings can be used to secure convinctions.
+It is also worth noting that the definition of bridge relates to the entire span of the bridge, not just the centre opening leaves. a ‘level 3’ fine plus costs can be the result of a successful prosecution.
+CCTV and VHF recording is constant and recordings can be used to secure convictions.